 Eastern Germany: dynamic market development

 Eastern Germany attracts investors with the rapid growth of its economy and its high potential for development.
 The population is growing, and so is purchasing power in the region.
-Meanwhile, the unemployment rate is falling: in Dresden and Weimar, for example, it declined by 0.9% between May 2016 and May 2017.
+Meanwhile, the unemployment rate is falling: in Dresden, for example, it declined by 2% between by the end of 2019.

 In general, the real estate market of Eastern Germany is characterised by:

 - relatively high yields:

 - a larger number of properties on offer when compared to the western regions;